-The Emerging Area Growth Strategy (Appendix A) identifies population, residential and non-residential projections, and land inventories for each Emerging Growth Area within the city.
+The Emerging Area Growth Strategy (Appendix X) identifies population, residential and non-residential projections, and land inventories for each Emerging Growth Area within the city as shown on Map 2.
 The Emerging Area Growth Strategy anticipates the majority of Emerging Area Growth to occur in the South Growth Area as enabled by the capital plans to support growth.